cxxszz/MDnet/README.md

 # MDnet

 MDnet visual tracking algorithm implementation version 3.
-Sample trained_nets which are trained on vot2016  are also uploaded as zip files
+A trainded model mdnetv3.pt which is trained on vot2016 and one result, vot2016/marching are also uploaded as zip files

 How to run: